ScriptBasic/WinPBX/docs/CWebCtx Class.md

 | *vPostData* | Pointer to a VARIANT of type VT_BYREF|VT_VARIANT that contains the data to send to the server if the HTTP POST transaction is being used. |
 | *vHeaders* | Pointer to a VARIANT of type VT_BSTR that contains additional HTTP headers to send to the server (HTTPURLs only).
 The headers can specify things such as the action required of the server, the type of data being passed to the server, or a status code.  |
 | *pbCancel* | In, Out.
 Pointer to a variable of type VARIANT_BOOL that contains the cancel flag.
 An application can set this parameter to VARIANT_TRUE to cancel the navigation operation, or to VARIANT_FALSE to allow it to proceed.  |

-#### Event DISPID

-DISPID_BEFORENAVIGATE2

-The DISPID for this event is defined in exdispid.inc.
-Use this value to identify the event handler when implementing **IDispatch.Invoke**.

 ### Remarks